israelalagbe/payment-service/README.md

-## Payment Service Test
+## Payment Service Simlation

-This project is a simple payment service test application built with Node.js, Express, and TypeScript.
-It includes a single endpoint for processing payments and uses `node:test` for testing.
+This project is a payment service simulation application built with Node.js, Express, and TypeScript.
+It provides REST APIs for payment processing with Swagger documentation.

 ### Prerequisites